BlueBrain/nexus/src/main/paradox/docs/api/1.1/operating-on-resources.md

 - `{maxScore}` Float - the maximum score found across all hits.
 - `{resource_id}` Iri - the qualified id for one of the results.

-The relationships `_next` and `_previous` at the top level offer discovery of more resources, in terms of navigation/pagination.
+The relationship `_next` at the top level offer discovery of more resources, in terms of navigation/pagination.

 The fields `{maxScore}` and `{score_id}` are optional fields and will only be present whenever a `q` query parameter is provided on the request.